 Endowment and Finance Data

-The NCSE is the largest source of data on college and university endowment performance and management in North America.
+The NTSE is the largest source of data on college and university endowment performance and management in North America.
 The data are based on an annual survey of college and university endowments and affiliated foundations in the United States and Canada.
-Aggregate data is available to the through four tables that are made available to the public each year, or through purchasing the study's results through the NACUBO online bookstore.
+Aggregate data is available to the through several public tables, or through purchasing the study's results through the NACUBO online bookstore.
 Participating institutions receive complimentary access to the full report at no charge and receive access to institutionally specific confidential data.
+For more information on the NTSE, go to our Frequently Asked Questions page.

 Delaware Study of Costs and Productivity